 Please enter your name, email and zip code below to sign up!

 A dangerous wildfire continues to burn near the city of Redding, CA in Shasta County.
-The Carr Fire, which spread late Thursday during an intense heat wave, has scorched thousands of acres and is 65% percent contained as of Tuesday.
+The Carr Fire, which began to spread on July 23rd during an intense heat wave, has scorched thousands of acres and is 93% percent contained.
 There have been multiple fatalities - including firefighters.
-1,077 homes and other structures have burned and another 528 are threatened.
+1,080 homes and other structures have burned and another 1,223 are threatened.

 The Salvation Army Emergency Disaster Services will transition efforts to assistance centers for the Carr Fire in the Redding area and the Mendocino Complex Fire in Lake County.

 In addition to providing emotional and spiritual care, The Salvation Army teams has served over 20,000 meals to evacuees and first responders since July 27th.
 The teams continue to monitor the situation and will place personnel where they are most needed.